-STEP ONE: Appeal to Principal
+STEP ONE - Appeal to Principal

-The notice of appeal and supporting information must be received in writing (no email) within seven (7) days after notification of the infraction and subsequent disposition.
+The notice of appeal and supporting information must be received in writing (no email) within seven (7) calendar days after notification of the infraction and subsequent disposition.

-STEP TWO: Appeal to Assistant Superintendent
+STEP TWO - Appeal to Assistant Superintendent

-If the appeal is not resolved at the school level, and the discipline assignment is longer than five days, the parent/legal guardian/student must notify the Assistant Superintendent in writing (no email) within seven (7) days of the appeal decision.
+If the appeal is not resolved at the school level, and the discipline assignment is an in-school suspension between 6 school days and 15 school days or an out-of-school suspension between five school days and ten school days, the parent/legal guardian/student must notify the Assistant Superintendent in writing (no email) within seven (7) calendar days of the appeal decision.
 The principal will forward all information considered in the decision to the Assistant Superintendent.
 The Assistant Superintendent will review all written information and may modify, overrule, or support the administrative decision.